guillaumeB-esilv/Python4DataAnalysis-ESILVA5-BEJNBAUM/README.md

 The goal is to learn what influence the number of comments on posts.
 So, we look at the Page Features if we have some interesting things to discover

 ## Data modelisation
-We performed differents machine learning models and we compare them in in order to determinate the most optimized.
+We performed differents machine learning models and we compared them in in order to determinate the most optimised one.